Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Ready for these Fun Things to Do in Morganton and Burke County?

-Consider this guide a challenge but as we mentioned, don’t expect to pull it off in one weekend.
-Consider this list of things to do in Morganton and Burke County a collection of memories that you’re going to create over many visits.
+Consider this guide a challenge, but as we mentioned, don’t expect to pull it off in one weekend.
+Consider this list of things to do in Morganton and Burke County, a collection of memories you will create over many visits.

 Have you ever visited this awesome part of North Carolina?
 If so, we’d love to know your favorite things to do.
-And for newcomers, we want to know what you’re going to be doing first upon arrival.
+And for newcomers, we want to know what you’ll be doing first upon arrival.

 More Things to Do Around Morganton and Burke County